 The Boston Stone

-An interesting landmark that definitely flies under the radar is the Boston Stone.
+An interesting landmark that flies under the radar is the Boston Stone.
 Very unassuming, it often goes unnoticed as people pass it on the street.
-It’s a flat stone built into the side of a building on Marshall street.
+It’s a flat stone built into the side of a building on Marshall Street.
 The two-foot wide stone is inscribed with “Boston Stone 1737”.
 Just keep an eye out for it if you are doing the Freedom Trail as it is near there in the north downtown area.

 King’s Chapel Burying Ground